iSkore/planetStats/notes/notes.md

 		- Opaque objects absorb light
 	- Reflect/Scatter light
 		- Mirror (smooth surface) - reflects back at equal angle
-		- Water (rough surface) - reflects back at different angles wehn choppy
+		- Water (rough surface) - reflects back at different angles when choppy
 	- Blue jeans reflect blue light and absorbs the other colors
 	- Light can act either like a wave or like a particle
 	- Light wave is a vibration of electric and magnetic fields
 	- #### Particles of Light
 		- Each photon has a wavelength and frequency
-		- The energy of a photon depends on its frequecy:
+		- The energy of a photon depends on its frequency:
 		- $E = h • f$
 		- $h = 6.626 • 10^{-34} Joule•s$ is the Planck constant

 - ### Waves
-	- Wavelength - mesurement from crest to crest
+	- Wavelength - measurement from crest to crest
 	- Frequency - number of crest that pass through per second
 	- Light - $c$
 	- $c ≈ 3 • 10^8 \frac{m}{s}$
 	- #### Frequency
-		- Mesured in hertz
+		- Measured in hertz
 		- $\lambda • f = c$
 	- **Order**
 		- Gamma rays - x-rays - ultraviolet - visible - infrared - radio
 	- We only see a tiny sliver of the electromagnetic spectrum: about $400\ nm$ to $750\ nm$
-	- The basics of spectrum be broken into three types: emission line spectrum, countinuous spectrum, absorption spectrum
+	- The basics of spectrum be broken into three types: emission line spectrum, continuous spectrum, absorption spectrum
 	- An object's thermal radiation spectrum depends only on temperature

 - ### Termal Radiation